 Meeting new dogs caused her much anxiety, and as an adult that manifested into raised hackles.
 All of her other body parts conveyed appeasing signals: low horizontal tail wagging, squinty eyes and a paw lift — all with wiggly interest.
-The good news was that I understood her behavior, and the better news was that dogs we met also read and understood her body language, that she was anxious yet friendly, willing to greet.
+The good news was I understood her behavior, and the better news was that dogs we met also read and understood her body language: she was anxious yet friendly, willing to greet.
 This image from my Dog Decoder app perfectly represents Ginger in this state.

 Ginger got over her initial anxiety within the first 60 seconds of meeting a new dog, and she was the friendliest pup who loved to rough and tumble with the best of them.
 If I didn’t understand her raised hackles and body language, and saw it as aggression that required her to be removed from the situation, her continued lack of socialization would have caused her to become more anxious and even aggressive, when that wasn’t her original intent.

 Jack, another pup I worked with in the past, also displayed raised hackles whenever he saw another dog, but because of a different trigger.
 His was pure and uncontrollable excitement, always wanting to play.
 He was overly exuberant in his greetings, and oftentimes this put other dogs off from wanting to meet him.

 Many dogs displaying this kind of behavior have raised hackles while the rest of their body suggests play: fast horizontal tail wagging, forward ears, even barking and lunging on the leash in excitement.
 Some might see this as aggressive, too, because of the raised hackles, but for Jack in this situation, it wasn’t at all.